Hannemit/dog_breed_classifier/README.md

 `pip install -r requirements.txt`

 If an error for installing torch occurs, see trouble shooting.

+## Notebooks
+In the notebooks, the simple CNN model is trained using a GPU for about 90 epochs and a test accuracy of almost 50% is reached.
+This is not bad given that we have 133 different classes, and the CNN model is really quite simple.

+Another notebook uses transfer learning and replaces the last dense layer of the VGG16 model to finetune it on our dog breed dataset.
+Weights of earlier layers are frozen.
+This leads to a much higher accuracy (since the model is more complicated and has been trained on ImageNet).

 ## The data
 #### dog data